When AI Benchmarks Plateau: A Systematic Study of Benchmark Saturation

-where $z$ is a standard normal quantile (\textit{e.g.,} $z=1.96$ for a 95\% confidence level).
+Let $\Delta = s_1 - s_k$.
+We consider the top models to be statistically similar in performance if $\Delta \le z \cdot \mathrm{SE}_{\Delta}$, where $z$ is a standard normal quantile (e.g., $z = 1.96$ for a 95\% confidence level).
 This criterion considers both dataset size and evaluation noise.
 Evaluation uncertainty refers to the expected variability in leaderboard scores introduced by finite test set size and metric estimation noise.
 We define this uncertainty through the standard error of model scores and their differences, and treat performance differences within this range as statistically indistinguishable.

 \paragraph{Score compression.} To quantify to which degree performance scores at the top of the leaderboard are collapsing, we compute the normalized score range